-And since I make smoked pepper blends, I added a bit of chile spice I had on hand.
+I also added a bit of chile spice I had on hand.
 I chose a mild smoked ancho/pasilla blend and it was perfect IMHO.

 All in all, fish Veracruz is a delicious blend of Old World and New World ingredients!

 For another classic Mexican fish recipe that is exceptional, try this Mexican Fish Stew It is perfect for using frozen fish.